Bhagavanrajana/Book_ecommerce/README.md

 BOOK STORE - LIGHTNING WEB COMPONENT

-This is a simple Salesforce Lightning Web Component (LWC) that fetches and displays books from the Google Books API based on a search keyword.
+This is a Salesforce Lightning Web Component (LWC) that fetches and displays books from the Google Books API based on a search keyword.

 FEATURES